drduh/macOS-Security-and-Privacy-Guide/README.md

 To install macOS as a virtual machine (VM) using [VMware Fusion](https://www.vmware.com/products/fusion.html), follow the instructions above to create an image.
 You will **not** need to download and create a recovery partition manually.

 For the Installation Method, select *Install macOS from the recovery partition*.
-Customize any memory or CPU requirements and complete setup.
+Customize any memory or CPU requirements and complete the setup.
 The guest VM should boot into [Recovery Mode](https://support.apple.com/en-us/HT201314) by default.

 **Note** If the virtual machine does not boot due to a kernel panic, adjust the memory and process resource settings.